2COUNTRIES THAILAND AND CAMBODIA TOUR

 - Coach or minibus transfer from Surin to Siem Reap (does not include the cost of entry visa into Cambodia – approximately USD $35)

-- 14 nights in different kinds of accommodation ranging from hotels to traditional homestays
+- 14 nights' accommodation ranging from hotels to traditional homestays

 - Donation towards the welfare of the elephants in Thailand

 - Donation towards the purchase of any materials required for your chosen volunteer project in Cambodia